i05nagai/memorandum/language/english_speaking.md

     * supply somebody with
 * translate a bookfrom one to another
     * She's famouswrite.
 Her books have been translated into many languages
+    * Ads is in a particularly good position to make this trade-off because request successes and failures can be directly translated into revenue gained or lost
 * need to/ need ing
     * I need to get more excercise
     * He needs to work harder if he wants to make progress